0xdevo/EGCERT-Reverse-Challenges/cookieMonster/README.md

 when we run this app it start looking for folder called "th3_Pl4tE" open it and start to gather the existing files you can see this behavior using "Procmon"

-So let’s create this folder and create 5 files with random names and we will know why 5 later
+So let’s create this folder and create 5 files with random names and we will know why 5 later</br>
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/4.png)</br>
-</br>Now let’s go to the function that generate part of the flag
+</br>Now let’s go to the function that generate part of the flag</br>
 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/cookieMonster/5.png)</br>
 i called it generate_1</br>
 mov cl,[esi+edx]</br>